-You should also check with your insurance company to determine whether your home-owner's policy will cover losses from damage or theft while abroad.
+You should also check with your insurance company to determine whether or not your home-owner's policy will cover losses from damage or theft while abroad.
 If not, personal property insurance can be purchased locally in Finland at a relatively low cost.
-However, it is best to determine before leaving the U.S. whether this is necessary.
+However, it is best to determine whether or not this is necessary before you leave the U.S.

 Safety and Security

-Finland is known to be a very safe country.
-With a low crime rate and a high sense of civic responsibility, it is easy to feel comfortable visiting and living in Finnish cities.
-With its small population and sparsely inhabited cities, Finland is widely regarded as a safe and secure country where people trust and help one another.
-The police are friendly and easy to approach.
+Finland is widely regarded as a very safe and secure country where people trust and help one another.
+With its small national population, sparsely inhabited cities, low crime rates, and with citizens who share a high sense of civic responsibility, it is easy to feel comfortable visiting and living here.
+The police are also friendly and easy to approach.

 Smart Traveler Enrollment Program (STEP)